Entering a new export market is a big strategic decision

 There is a lot of research and a degree of risk involved.
 But if you get the preparation phase right, there can be big rewards down the road.

-Irish exporters to Britain will consider various strategies for managing changed arrangements if the UK leaves the EU.
+Irish exporters to Britain will consider various strategies for managing changed arrangements now that the UK has left the EU.
 Diversifying into new markets is one option writes Eddie Goodwin Manager Germany, Switzerland and Austria at Enterprise Ireland.

 The most important consideration is the market opportunity for your particular product or service.
 The size of the market, scale of the opportunity and the fit with your offering is the first and key consideration.
 At Enterprise Ireland, we can assist you in analysing this through a detailed Market Opportunity review on overseas markets.